-In the Occupational Therapy NICU Lab, we seek to better understand the impact of the environment, medical conditions and interventions on brain structure and functional outcome of the developing infant.
+In the Neonatal Therapy Lab, we seek to better understand the impact of the environment, medical conditions and interventions on brain structure and functional outcome of the developing infant.
 Most of the current work involves premature infants born prior to 32 weeks gestation and who are hospitalized in the NICU.
 Short term and long term outcome measures are used that include infant neurobehavioral assessments and feeding evaluations, in addition to maternal, social and environmental assessments.
-The OT NICU lab also conducts research centered around engaging parents, accessing early intervention services, developing assessment tools, and new technologies and interventions to optimize outcome.
+The Neonatal Therapy Lab also conducts research centered around engaging parents, accessing early intervention services, developing assessment tools, and new technologies and interventions to optimize outcome.

 Recent developments from the OT NICU lab include: